-Name of the Director Mrs. Sangita Maheshwari DIN 00369898 Designation Whole Time Director Date of Birth 06/02/1967 Age 56 years Date of Appointment 24/02/2014 Nationality Indian Brief Resume Over 31 years of her experience includes the Sales and Marketing of Product in India and International.
+Name of the Director Mrs. Sangita Maheshwari Mr. Atul Maheshwari DIN 00369898 00255202 Designation Whole Time Director Managing Director Date of Birth 06/02/1967 02/07/1965 Age 57 years 59 years Date of Appointment 24/02/2014 11/03/1991 Nationality Indian Indian Brief Resume Over 31 years of her experience includes the Sales and Marketing of Product in India and International.
 Her Job profile also includes cash flow management and development of new Business.
-Expertise in specific functional area Sales and Marketing Qualification B.com List of outside Directorship held as on 31st March, 2023 (Excluding Private Limited Companies and Foreign Companies) NIL Chairman/Member of the Committee of Board of Directors of the Company as on 31st March, 2023 NIL No. of Shares held in the Company as on 31st March, 2023 15,39,910 Relationship with other Directors and Key Managerial Personnel Mr. Shyamsunder Toshniwal - Father Mr. Atul Maheshwari - Husband Remuneration proposed to be paid Remuneration: Upto a limit of 9,00,000 per month, as may be decided by the Board from time to time depending on Company's performance.
-Such benefits, perquisites and allowances as may be determined by the Board from time to time.
+Atul Maheshwari is the primary Promoter of Lactose India Limited.
+He has an MBA in International Business from the University of New Hampshire, USA.
+He floated the Company in 1991 after returning from the USA with the idea to manufacture Lactose from Sweet Cheese Whey.
+Expertise in specific functional area Sales and Marketing Pharmaceutical Company Qualification B.com MBA in International Business from the University of New Hampshire, USA List of outside Directorship held as on 31 st March, 2024 (Excluding Private Limited Companies and Foreign Companies) NIL 1 Chairman/Member of the Committee of Board of Directors of the Company as on 31 st March, 2024 NIL Chairman of Risk Management Committee.
+Chairman of Sexual Harrasment Committee No. of Shares held in the Company as on 31st March, 2024 38,68,951 13,61,010 Relationship with other Directors and Key Managerial Personnel Mr. Atul Maheshwari - Husband Mrs. Sangita Maheshwari- Wife Remuneration proposed to be paid Remuneration: Upto a limit of 9,00,000 per month, as may be decided by the Board from time to time depending on Company's performance.
+Such benefits, perquisites and allowances may be determined by the Board from time to time.
 Other terms & Conditions remains same.
-Remuneration last drawn (including sitting fees, if any) for the financial year 2022-23 52.67 Lakh Number of Board Meetings attended during the financial year 2022-23 07 Terms and Conditions of Appointment/Re-appointment N.A.
+Remuneration: Upto a limit of 9,00,000 per month, as may be decided by the Board from time to time depending on Company's performance.
+Such benefits, perquisites and allowances may be determined by the Board from time to time.
+Other terms & Conditions remains same Remuneration last drawn (including sitting fees, if any) for the financial year 2023-24 95.78 95.78 Number of Board Meetings attended during the financial year 2023-24 08 08 Terms and Conditions of Appointment/Re-appointment N.A.
+N.A.